brunokoga/Montevideo/ultimateCombat_dir/classArchetypes/gunslinger.md

 **Deeds** : A gun tank swaps a pair of deeds for the following.
 The new deed descriptions include information on which deeds from the gunslinger class feature these new deeds replace.

-_Gun Tank's Resolve (Ex_: At 1st level, the gun tank can shrug off the most serious of attacks.
+_Gun Tank's Resolve (Ex)_: At 1st level, the gun tank can shrug off the most serious of attacks.
 When the gun tank is wearing medium or heavy armor and is subject to a critical hit or sneak attack, she can spend 1 grit point as an immediate action to attempt to negate the critical hit or sneak attack damage.
 At 1st level, she has a 25% chance of doing so.
 At 10th level, the chance increases to 50%.
 At 15th level, the chance increases to 75%.
-While a gun tank's resolve does not stack with the _ [fortification](magicItem_dir/armor#_armor-fortification_ armor special ability, it does work in concert with that armor special ability or similar effects, so a gun tank can use this ability even after the _armor of [fortification](magicItem_dir/armor#_armor-fortification)_ has failed to negate the critical hit or sneak attack damage.
+While a gun tank's resolve does not stack with the _ [fortification](magicItem_dir/armor#_armor-fortification)_ armor special ability, it does work in concert with that armor special ability or similar effects, so a gun tank can use this ability even after the _armor of [fortification](magicItems/armor#_armor-fortification)_ has failed to negate the critical hit or sneak attack damage.
 This deed replaces the gunslinger's dodge deed.